-Library tours include visiting some of the following areas:
+Library tours include some of the following areas:

 The Creative Maker Studio.
 The Creative Maker Studio (CMS) was added to the Learning Commons in Fall 2014 and is a space for multimedia design and production that encourages student creativity and innovation.
 The CMS includes 18 powerful PC and Mac computers loaded with professional software for media creation and editing, 3D modeling, and more.
 The CMS offers a variety of services and workshops, all accessible to CSUN students for no charge.
 In Fall 2022, the CMS expanded to include reservable spaces for sewing, audiovisual production, and VR gaming.
 CMS services also include multimedia equipment checkout, audio recording studio, 3D printing and scanning, sewing machine/kit checkouts, a craft corner for vinyl cutter and button maker reservations, and peer-to-peer software help.
 Please note, the CMS is a CSUN student space and is in high demand; please make arrangements ahead of time before planning a tour stop at the CMS.

 The Robert and Maureen Gohstand Leisure Reading Room.
 The Robert and Maureen Gohstand Leisure Reading Room provides an attractive space for the enjoyment of the quiet pleasures of reading and a collection of works intended to encourage reading for recreation and pleasure, for an appreciation of good and exciting writing, for introspection and insight, and for the acquisition of general knowledge.
 Renovation funded by a generous gift from the Gohstands.